IBM-Cloud/DevOps-Services-Docs/docs/git/index.md

 <a name="link_commit"></a>
 ### Link a commit to a work item
-To link a commit to a Track & Plan work item for a Git project that is hosted at DevOps Services, add a work-item keyword and number to the Git commit message.
+If you work in a project that uses a Git repo on Bluemix, you can link a commit to a Track & Plan work item.

-1. When you write a Git commit message, specify a work item.
-The message format is `<work item keyword> <number>`.
+1. When you write your Git commit message, specify a work item in this format: *work item keyword number*.
- * For example, if you type `Implements story 32` as the commit message, you link the commit to story item 32.
+ * For example, if you type `Implements story 32`, you link the commit to story item 32.
  * Valid work item keywords: `adoption item, bug, defect, epic, impediment, item, retrospective, story, task, track build item,` and `work item`.
 2. Push the commit.
-A linked commit is shown on a work item's **LINKS** tab.
+A linked commit is shown on the work item's **LINKS** tab.

-**Note:** If your repository is hosted on GitHub, you can link your commits to work items when you push, but you must configure it on GitHub.
-For more information, [see Setting up the GitHub hook][7].
+**Tip:** If your repo is hosted on GitHub, you can link your commits to work items when you push, but first, [you must configure it on GitHub][7].

-Alternatively, to link a work item to a commit that was already pushed:
+If you push a commit and want to link it to work items later, you can link them on the Git Log page.

 1. Open your project's Overview page.
 2. Click **GIT LOG**.
 3. Open the commit.